digitalnsw/nsw-design-system/src/components/notification/content/_guidance.md

 ## Using in-page notifications

-Use In-page notifications to attract the user's attention.
+Use in-page notifications to attract the user's attention.
 Notifications are often displayed following a user interaction or system event.
 The level of attention is dependent on the notifications importance, the notification types are:

 **Information notification**